Charlie6F/opencode_termux_alpine_aarch64/README.md

 ## Using the Pre-built Binaries

-1.  **Download the archives:** Download either `opencode-linux-arm64-musl-network-enabled.tar.xz` or `opencode-linux-arm64-musl-network-disabled.tar.xz` from this repository, depending on your preference.
+1.  **Download the archives:** Download either `opencode-linux-arm64-musl-network-enabled.tar.xz` or `opencode-linux-arm64-musl-network-disabled.tar.xz` from the [Releases page](https://github.com/Charlie6F/opencode_termux_alpine_aarch64/releases) of this repository, depending on your preference.

 2.  **Extract the archive** in your Termux environment: